 The season 14 premiere introduces Jensen Ackles' Michael and Sam's "chief" as he leads all of the Apocalypse World hunters.

-In a quasi-meta episode, deaths start occurring in a small town that have some strangely cartoon-like attributes.
-There are enough classic animation callbacks in the episode, including an actual 1-ton anvil, that you can just sense Wile E. Coyote waiting off screen for his cue.
+In a quasi-meta episode, deaths start occurring in a small town that has some strangely cartoon-like attributes.
+There are enough classic animation callbacks in the episode, including an actual 1-ton anvil, that you can just sense Wile E. Coyote waiting off-screen for his cue.